Donald Trump freezes assets held by Venezuela in US | DW | 06.08.2019

 The US president's move is his latest gambit to oust counterpart Nicolas Maduro from power.
 Meanwhile, Colombia says it will grant citizenship to babies born there to Venezuelan parents and thus at risk of statelessness.

-In his latest gambit to oust President Nicolas Maduro from power, US President Donald Trump has frozen assets held by Venezuela's government in the US.
+US President Donald Trump's administration on Monday froze all assets held by Venezuela's government in the US.

 Trump's order affects "all property and interests in property of the Government of Venezuela that are in the United States, that hereafter come within the United States, or that are or hereafter come within the possession or control of any United States person."